 Until this time England and Wales was divided into four districts each under the care of a Vicar Apostolic.
-The Western District, which covered a vast area, including the whole of Wales was administered by Bishop Peter Augustine Baines OSB.
-In 1839. he urged the Cardiff community, now that it had a resident priest, to build its own church - a task which was to prove extremely difficult.
+The Western District, which covered a vast area, including the whole of Wales was administered by Bishop Peter Augustine Baines, OSB.
+In 1839, he urged the Cardiff community, now that it had a resident priest, to build its own church - a task which was to prove extremely difficult.
 The worthy citizens of Cardiff tolerated the Irish labourers and their families as long as they remained semi-itinerant and there remained the possibility that they would eventually go away.

 Once plans were afoot to build a Catholic chapel, local people showed great fear.
 They would not tolerate a "Popish Mass-house" from which their families would be endangered by the vassals and secret agents of the priest".
-In August 1841, Fr.Millea had to report that prejudice was "very, very great throughout the entire district."
+In August 1841, Fr.
+Millea had to report that prejudice was "very, very great throughout the entire district."

-The poor Catholics contributed their pennies for a The Struggle church and there was support from a fund set up to assist church-building in South Wales, which was Church. described as "the poorest of all the districts" of Britain.
-Lord Bute, who owned most of the land in Cardiff refused permission to build on sites in Canal Street and Charles Street.
-He
+The poor Catholics contributed their pennies for a church and there was support from a fund set up to assist in Cardiff refused permission to build on sites in Canal Street and Charles Street.
+He had simply ignored repeated pleas for permission to build since 1834, by just not answering letters sent by leading Catholics from as far away as Yorkshire.